TheC00lestK1dd/TheC00lestK1dd/README.md

 I adore being gifted skins , I will cherish any skin you make for / gift to me .
 I appreciate you putting effort into something for me !

+I'm a fictionkin of lime + many more unlisted characters ..
+I do not like ' doubles ' of my fictionkins !! they are me ,,

-I'm a void-sharing yumeshipper of white , brown , mafioso , and MANY more ..
-I do not like ' doubles ' of my yumeships either unless they are my familial yumeships ,, which I am hyper-sharing towards !!
+I'm a void-sharing yumeshipper of white from the among us show and MANY more .
+I do not like ' doubles ' of my yumeships either unless they are my familial yumeships , which I am hyper-sharing towards !

-don't worry , you can still interact with me if you fall under the yumeship thing , just be wary when doing so !
+don't worry .. you can still interact with me if you fall under the ficitonkin and yumeship thing ,, just be wary when doing so !!

-I see myself as an online parental / sibling figure ,, as shown by the family-related terms on my pronouns.cc ..
-I will gladly adopt you or be a sibling figure if you ask !!
+I see myself as an online parental / sibling figure , as shown by the family-related terms on my pronouns.cc .
+I will gladly adopt you or be a sibling figure if you ask !